RunningIkkyu/ishare/README.md

 # io-share

-Share your Computer's keyboard, mouse, screen with anothor PC.
+Sharing your Computer's keyboard, mouse, screen with anothor PC.

+This project is WIP, if you got interests in this project, feel free to contact me.

+# Fearure

+- [] Sharing mouse.
+- [] Sharing keyboard.
+- [] Sharing screen.
+- [] Sharing clipboard.
+- [] Drag/copy file.
+- [] Notification sharing.